logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 Parsed logs can be more easily analyzed than raw data, allowing you to create rich visualizations and helpful alerts.

-Parsing is not necessary for all types of logs.
-But if you use a custom or uncommon log type, parsing can be an invaluable tool.
+Parsing is not necessary for all types of logs, but if you use a custom or uncommon log type, parsing can be an invaluable tool.

 ## Customize your log parsing with Logz.io Data Parsing